Deathice/Zimbra_ansible_install_role/README.md

 - If you don know how to get token_id and chat id, see https://stackoverflow.com/questions/32683992/find-out-my-own-user-id-for-sending-a-message-with-telegram-api

 ## Note
-This role not support backward compatibility
+This role not support backward compatibility.

 Author Information